Skip to main content

 Progressive JPEGprogressive

-Gradual rendering of the image on loading.
-This option is available only for JPEG images.
+Gradual loading with quality enhancement.
+This parameter is only available for JPEG images.
 Possible values:

 • y — enable the option;